Multimedia Journalism (Broadcast) MA

 Within the UKPASS application we require two short assignments; the first should explain why you have decided on a career in journalism (250 words maximum).
 This is different from the Personal Statement where you explain why you wish to pursue the course.
 The second assignment is an analysis of how a recent international or UK news story was covered across a variety of media (300 words maximum).

 The PG Diploma and MA have been accredited by the Broadcast Journalism Training Council (BJTC) which means we provide industry backed journalism training for online, TV & radio.
 The organisation accredits a number of British journalism courses, providing the syllabus meets their requirements.
+Our students regularly win BJTC awards, and the course has been awarded the BJTC award for excellence in teaching.

 As well as regular classes taught by experienced journalists on our staff, we also invite other media professionals as guest speakers or to critique student work.
 We support you in applying for work placements, encourage you go to journalism events and network with professionals, and to pursue other journalism experiences.
 We work closely together with the charity One World Media, for example.
-One World Media promotes coverage of the wider world and offers bursaries for students who wish to cover a story in a developing country for their final project
+One World Media promotes coverage of the wider world and offers bursaries for students who wish to cover a story in a developing country for their final project.

 You will have the chance to air your work on Smoke Radio, the University's multi-award-winning internet radio station, or post items onto the MA's own news site, Westminster World.